Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 To file for the Joint Simplified Dissolution of Marriage:

 Parties to a Dissolution of Marriage may file for temporary relief.
 Temporary relief is relief granted during the pendency of the case, before final judgment 750 ILCS 5/501.
+The parties must file the statewide financial affidavit support by documentary evidence.
+It allows the court to hold a hearing regarding why there is a disparity between the sworn affidavits and supporting documentation.
+The court SHALL assess penalties and sanctions for intentional or reckless filing of an inaccurate or misleading financial affidavit.
 Common types of temporary relief include:

-Temporary relief may help cover the costs of discovery or a custody evaluation, among other things.
+Temporary relief may help cover the costs of discovery or a parental responsibility evaluation, among other things.

 Generally, the court must have personal jurisdiction over the Respondent to order most forms of temporary relief.
-Exceptions include custody and relief related to real property that may be obtained pursuant to 750 ILCS 5/703 and 750 ILCS 65/11.
+Exceptions include parental responsibility and relief related to real property that may be obtained pursuant to 750 ILCS 5/703 and 750 ILCS 65/11.

 Temporary orders terminate when a final judgment is entered 750 ILCS 5/501(d)(3).